EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/40_how-to-delete-from-kv-map.md

 ## Before you begin

-Complete the following prerequisites:
+Make sure you have the following prerequisites in place:

 * An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index)
 * A smart contract named `smrtcontract`
 * A user defined type named `person`, which defines the data stored in the map
 * A `kv map` object, name `my_map`, which stores objects of type `person`, with unique keys of type `int`

-Refer to the following possible implementation for your starting point:
+Refer to the following reference implementation for your starting point:

 `smartcontract.hpp file`